-Mr. Masahiro Sugino, Mr. Masahiko Goto, Mr. Munetoshi Goto, Mr. Takahiro Iwase, Mr. Akira Kodama ( denotes Chairman of the Committee.)
+Mr. Masahiro Sugino\\, Mr. Takahiro Iwase, Mr. Shoji Inoue, Mr. Munetoshi Goto, Mr. Yukihiro Otsu

+(\\ denotes Chairman of the Committee.)

-Notes: 1. denotes Representative Director.
+Notes: 1. \ denotes Representative Director.

 - 2. In order to promote swift execution of group strategies and strengthen the business affairs of Makita, the Corporation has introduced the Corporate Officer System.
-Corporate officers consist of 19 members including Directors. - 3.
-Mr. Masahiro Sugino, Mr. Takahiro Iwase, Mr. Akira Kodama, Mr. Shoji Inoue, and Mr. Koji Nishikawa are Outside Directors. - 4.
-In order to enhance the effectiveness of the audit and supervisory function, 2 Standing Audit & Supervisory Committee Members are selected. - 5.
-Mr. Akira Kodama, a Director (Standing Audit & Supervisory Committee Member), has a substantial amount of expertise in finance and accounting, through experience working at financial institution for many years. - 6.
-Mr. Koji Nishikawa, a Director (Audit & Supervisory Committee Member), is a certified public accountant, and has a substantial amount of expertise in finance and accounting. - 7.
-The Corporation has designated Mr. Masahiro Sugino and Mr. Takahiro Iwase each a Director, and Mr. Akira Kodama, Mr. Shoji Inoue, and Mr. Koji Nishikawa each an Audit & Supervisory Committee Member, as the "Independent Director(s)" as required by the regulations of the Tokyo Stock Exchange and the Nagoya Stock Exchange and made required notification therefore to these stock exchanges. - 8.
+Corporate officers consist of 17 members including Directors. - 3.
+Mr. Masahiro Sugino, Mr. Takahiro Iwase, Mr. Shoji Inoue, Mr. Koji Nishikawa and Ms. Ayumi Ujihara are Outside Directors. - 4.
+In order to enhance the effectiveness of the audit and supervisory function, 1 Standing Audit & Supervisory Committee Member is selected. - 5.
+Mr. Koji Nishikawa, a Director (Audit & Supervisory Committee Member), is a certified public accountant, and has a substantial amount of expertise in finance and accounting. - 6.
+Ms. Ayumi Ujihara, a Director (Audit & Supervisory Committee Member), is a certified public accountant, and has a substantial amount of expertise in finance and accounting. - 7.
+The Corporation has designated Mr. Masahiro Sugino and Mr. Takahiro Iwase each a Director, and Mr. Shoji Inoue, Mr. Koji Nishikawa and Ms. Ayumi Ujihara each an Audit & Supervisory Committee Member, as the "Independent Director(s)" as required by the regulations of the Tokyo Stock Exchange and the Nagoya Stock Exchange and made required notification therefore to these stock exchanges. - 8.
 The Corporation has entered into a directors and officers liability insurance contract stipulated in Article 430-3, Paragraph 1 of the Companies Act with all Directors and Corporate Officers as well as officers of the subsidiaries (with regard to overseas subsidiaries, this is limited to officers temporarily transferred from the Corporation and officers concurrently serving at the Corporation and overseas subsidiaries).
 The premiums are paid by the Corporation, including riders.
 The said insurance contract covers damages caused as a result of the insured executives, etc. assuming responsibilities regarding the execution of their duties or receiving claims pertaining to the pursuit of such responsibilities.
 Provided, however, that there are certain exemptions; for example, the insurance contract does not cover damages caused as a result of any conduct committed with his or her knowledge that the conduct is in violation of laws and regulations.